- July 24, 2023

 "The Ninja Saviors: Return of the Warriors" is a self-remastered game based on the 1994 spinoff of Taito's 1987 arcade classic, "The NinjaWarriors."
 The game features five android ninjas, each with unique techniques, and offers both single-player and two-player co-op modes.
 It maintains its 16-bit style while expanding the playfield, adding new backgrounds, animations, and explosive pyrotechnics, as well as multiple difficulty levels and multiple soundtrack options.

-- The game features stunning pixel art and animations, along with a fantastic soundtrack that enhances the overall experience.
+- The game features stunning pixel art and animations, with a great soundtrack that enhances the overall experience.

-- Each of the five playable characters has unique movesets and playstyles, adding depth and variety to the gameplay.
+- Each of the five playable characters has unique abilities and playstyles, adding depth and variety to the gameplay.

-- The game lacks save states or the ability to continue after exiting, requiring players to complete it in a single sitting, which can be frustrating.
+- The game lacks save points or the ability to continue after exiting, requiring players to complete it in a single sitting.

 “No real bells or whistles beyond unlocking the original soundtrack after a playthrough and the new characters Yaksha and Raiden.”